-1957 was an interesting year for classical music — Iannis Xenakis took influence from advanced science and mathematics, Igor Stravinsky returned to avant-garde ballet, Dmitri Shostakovich made a bold political statement, and an obscure Frenchman named Jean Barraqué schooled Pierre Boulez at his own serialist game.
-Far from a dead genre at this point.
+1957 was an interesting year for Western classical music — Iannis Xenakis took influence from advanced science and mathematics, Igor Stravinsky returned to avant-garde ballet, Dmitri Shostakovich made a bold political statement, and an obscure Frenchman named Jean Barraqué schooled Pierre Boulez at his own serialist game.

 Composer: Jean Barraqué

 Filled with an all-encompassing sound that is constantly falling over itself, it’s a wonder that Jean Barraqué’s Piano Sonata, originally conceived in 1952, can even stay upright at all, let alone for over 40-minutes.
 But it does, and that’s a marvel in itself.

 Expanding upon Pierre Boulez’s experiments in serialism by adding Romantic intensity, Barraqué delivered a work that is both transfixing and timeless.
 His Piano Sonata is a spatial marvel, using strategic silences to counter-act the harsh waves of dissonant onslaught.
 After a while, the anti-melodic polytonality has a calming effect.

 I’m not going to pretend like I know anything about Gauss’ Law, Brownian motion or Maxwell-Boltzmann distribution (scientific concepts that apparently influenced Iannis Xenaxis’ compositional process), but I do understand this: whereas Metastaseis succeeded by expanding infinitely outward, Pithoprakta essentially does the same by scaling back to a molecular level.
 Plucked strings, wood block and an eerie tone cluster of violin-knocking combine to form a microtonal cacophony of constant movement.
 It sounds like neutrons inside an atom.
 Or quarks inside a neutron.

 Genre: Avant-Garde Classical